intaxwashere/intaxwashere.github.io/_posts/2023-1-30-blueprint-part-two.md

 ---
 layout: single
-title: "Discoring Blueprint VM (Part 2)"
+title: "Discovering Blueprint VM (Part 2)"
 excerpt: We will go through the compilation step of the Blueprints with more technical details.
 header:
   teaser: /assets/images/per-post/blueprint-performance/bluemans-bp-horror.png